Azure/azure-sdk-for-java/sdk/communication/CONTRIBUTING.md

 These newly generated files will have to be copied to the previosly mentioned `resources/session-records` after completion to make sure the PLAYBACK tests run with an updated version of the calls we made.
 Make sure to change the name of the recording files to match the names of the ones that are already in the `resources/session-records` folder.

-If you would like to generate new recordings for a test, setting `AZURE_TEST_MODE` to `RECORD`, reopen Visual Studio, and run the tests normally.
+If you would like to generate new recordings for a single test, setting `AZURE_TEST_MODE` to `RECORD`, reopen Visual Studio, and run the test in Visual Studio normally.
 ### Managed Identity Tests

 If you ran the tests in LIVE mode, you may have noticed that the files inside the recordings folder were updated.
 If any of the tests failed, you will see the error message right there in the recording file as well as in your terminal logs.